There are many jobs and businesses that are recession-proof so you can still make money during hard times!

 Virtual assistants tackle administrative tasks for busy clients who need help managing their business and personal activities (booking flights, keeping calendar, etc.).

-Becoming a virtual assistant is quite easy with the support of the right platform and most people have the skill sets needed for different virtual assitant gig jobs.
+Becoming a virtual assistant is quite easy with the support of the right platform, and most people have the skill sets needed for different virtual assistant gig jobs.

-You may be asked to help manage social media, answer phones and emails, order office supplies, and more.
+You may be asked to manage emails, answer phones and emails, order office supplies, and more.
 All of that pays $18 – $34 per hour, which is great for gig work from home.

 Some virtual assistant platforms that advertise freelance jobs include:

 Want to learn about becoming a successful VA?
 Take this FREE workshop from $10K VA!